-The three contributions can be seen in Figure 8 which depicts the counting rate of $\sim 25\%$ of 285 the prototype channels.
-Beam muons appear as broads peaks (the peak shapes are partly the result 286 of the channel mapping) and a few relatively noisy channels are spotted as isolated peaks.
-The 287 background from cosmic particles is essentially flat which demonstrates good noise conditions.
-By 288 applying a cut on the time of the trigger ($\Delta t = 1 \ \mu s$), cosmics and noise hits are fully suppressed as 289 illustrated in Figure 8.
+The three contributions can be seen in Figure 8 which depicts the counting rate of $\sim 25\,\%$ of the prototype channels.
+Beam muons appear as broads peaks (the peak shapes are partly the result of the channel mapping) and a few relatively noisy channels are spotted as isolated peaks.
+The background from cosmic particles is essentially flat which demonstrates good noise conditions.
+By applying a cut on the time of the trigger ($\Delta t = 1~\mu s$), cosmics and noise hits are fully suppressed as illustrated in Figure 8.
 It can be noted that this cut removes some hits from beam particles as well.
-290 These particles traverse the prototype during a readout.
-Although vetoed by the trigger, they can 291 still be recorded by the prototype because its dead time is shorter than the one of the telescope and 292 because its electronics is self-triggered.
-293
+These particles traverse the prototype during a readout.
+Although vetoed by the trigger, they can still be recorded by the prototype because its dead time is shorter than the one of the telescope and because its electronics is self-triggered.

-294 4.2 Trigger-less operation
+4.2 Trigger-less operation

-Thanks to the excellent noise conditions reported in the previous section, the $1 \times 1 \text{ m}^2$ prototype can actually be operated without an external trigger.
+Thanks to the excellent noise conditions reported in the previous section, the 1×1 m2 prototype can actually be operated without an external trigger.
 In this trigger-less mode, no telescope nor trigger electronics are used: the prototype is read out when a memory full signal sent by a MICROROC is received at a DIF board (in trigger mode, a memory full signal resets all chip memory and does not introduce dead time).
 The beam and voltage settings of the trigger mode test are used.

 A simple way to verify that the prototype is efficient in this mode is to compare the average time between readouts in spill to its expected value.
-The latter is calculated simply as the ratio of the memory event depth (127) to the highest chip counting rate (~ 130 Hz) and is roughly 1 s.
-This is in agreement with measurements as illustrated in Figure 9 (left).
-Another evidence for an efficient operation of the prototype in trigger-less mode is showed in Figure 9 (right) where the channel counting rates in the two modes are compared and found similar.
-Successful operation without trigger is possible because of the negligible noise and spark rates which are the result of a precise electronic calibration and a reliable mesh manufacturing technique.
+The latter is calculated simply as the ratio of the memory event depth (127) to the highest chip counting rate ($\sim 130\,\mathrm{Hz}$) and is roughly 1 s.